MkWf/WeTube/README.md

 # WeTube

-WeTube is an Android application that allows you to chat and watch YouTube videos synchronously with another user.
+WeTube is an Android application that allows you to chat and watch synchronized playback of YouTube videos with another user.